nasa/abaverify/readme.md

 ```
 tests $  python test_runner.py SingleElementTests.test_C3D8R_simpleShear12 -C 4
 ```
+- `-d` or `--double` can be specified to run explicit jobs with double precision.
 - `-e` or `--useExistingBinaries` can be specified to reuse the most recent compiled version of the code.
 - `-i` or `--interactive` can be specified to print the Abaqus log data to the terminal.
 - `-r` or `--useExistingResults` can be specified to reuse the most recent test results.
 The net effect is that only the post-processing portion of the code is run, so you don't have to wait for the model to run just to debug a `_expected.py` file or `processresults.py`.